Project:

 LIFE IP Restart

 The strategic project LIFE IP RESTART: Boosting waste recycling into valuable products by setting the environment for a circular economy in Slovenia (2022–202930) aims to facilitate Slovenia's smooth transition to a circular economy.
-The Ministry of the Environment, Climate and Energy of the Republic of Slovenia, as lead partner, will cooperate with 15 partners to develop innovative solutions to improve the recycling of waste into valuable new products, particularly in the construction and mining sectors.
-Under the slogan "Waste Counts", the project will develop six demonstration activities actions to address specific waste streams, with pilot solutions ready for wider application beyond the duration of the project.
-By introducing complementary technical, digital, environmental and social solutions, the project will contribute to the more sustainable use of natural resources and the transition to a circular economy.
-These objectives are in line with the Slovenian Waste Management Programme and Waste Prevention Programme (WMPP), a key national policy for the LIFE IP RESTART project.
+The Ministry of the Environment and Spatial Planning of the Republic of Slovenia, as the lead partner, will work with fifteen partners to develop opportunities for increased waste processing into new, useful products, particularly in the construction and mining sectors.
+Since “waste matters” (which is our project’s main slogan), six demonstration actions featuring pilot solutions for selected waste streams will be particularly important, as these solutions will continue to be widely used even after the project concludes.
+By introducing complementary technical, digital, environmental, and social solutions, we will thus contribute to a more sustainable use of natural resources and the transition to a circular economy.
+These are also the objectives of the Republic of Slovenia’s Waste Management Program and Waste Prevention Program, a key national document for the LIFE IP Restart project.

 The project's key focus areas are: